httpslocal/usecases/NetworkBasedAPI.md

 ## Network based API
 Network based API is a type of API(Application Programing Interface) which is provided via the network interface of 'localhost' server on a device.
 A web application can communicate with the device and its peripherals via Networked based APIs instead of JavaScript APIs natively supported by browsers.
 For example, React VR uses a Network based API to communicate with Oculus Rift connected to PC or Mac  [[1]](https://facebook.github.io/react-vr/docs/getting-started.html).
 W3C(World Wide Web Consortium) has been publishing the standards of JavaScript APIs.
 Recently, some of groups in W3C work on the standardization of Network based API instead of JavaScript APIs.
-For example, the Automotive Working Group discusses on Vehicle Information API Specification [[2]](https://www.w3.org/TR/vehicle-information-api/).
+For example, the Automotive Working Group discusses on Vehicle Information Service Specification [[2]](https://w3c.github.io/automotive/vehicle_data/vehicle_information_service.html).

 ## Plugins and extensions
 In past, browser plugins and extensions have been well used as a way to extend features and capabilities of browsers.
 Because of the security concern on browser plugin as described in the Wiki page [[3]](https://en.wikipedia.org/wiki/Browser_security#Plugins_and_extensions), nowadays, major browser vendors let a user to install browser plugin only thru their marketplaces, though a user can still install a third-party extension at its own risk.